The Meiji Restoration

 The End of the Edo Era

 The turning point for the city of Edo, actually for all of Japan, was the arrival of Commodore Matthew Perry’s Black Ships at Edo-wan (now known as Tokyo Bay) in 1853.
 Perry’s US Navy expedition demanded that Japan open itself to foreign trade.
 This was done under pressure of modern weaponry that the Japanese didn’t yet possess at the time.
-When the Americans came back a few years later, the Japanese accepted trading with them grumbling, under the condition they stayed in the harbor of Yokohama, far away enough from Edo.
+When the Americans came back a few years later, the Japanese accepted trading with them grumbling, under the condition they stayed in the harbor of Yokohama, far away enough from Edo to make the shogunate feel comfortable.

 This was the beginning of the opening up of Japan, and social movements of the time saw their chance to fully go for the revolution now.
 In 1867-1868, faced with widespread anti-government sentiments and accusations that the regime had failed to prepare Japan for the threat of the West, the last Tokugawa shogun resigned and power was reverted to Emperor Meiji.